 The natural-surface hiking trails are marked; please stay on the trails.
 Dogs must be held on a 6′ leash; please use the provided “mutt mitts”.
 A public, portable restroom is available near the main parking lot.

 Another unique aspect of Johnson Hills Park is the past residence of William McNeilan Johnson and his wife Marian B. Johnson.
-This beautiful historic home has a myriad of possible uses.

 Johnson Hills Park was opened to the public in September, 2007.